steaward/easy-proxy/README.md

 Mass proxy distribution made easy with the DigitalOcean API

 Only works with Ubutunu at the moment.
 Uses squid3 as the fowarding proxy on the server.
+Make sure you've got a do api key. it's $5 a month./ 1000GB per IP.

 ### Setup (for development)
 npm install.